 Small Business Trends of 2020

 Each year, we set our sights on small business trends that may impact our clients, brand, industry, and the economy.
-We pride ourselves on our ability to predict what’s next to best serve our community.
+We pride ourselves on our ability to predict what’s next to serve our community best.
 As we rang in a new year nearly nine months ago, no one could have predicted the unprecedented nature of 2020: a global pandemic coupled with an economic downturn and sieging uncertainty certainly hadn’t made it to our shortlist.
 In business, it is often said that the unexpected should be expected.
 As such, our team at BrandRep recognizes through such spiraling, 2020 has already provided ample opportunity for massive learnings, pivots, and takeaways.
-If considered and carried out effectively, such learning could lead us into a brighter, better 2021 and beyond.
+If considered and carried out effectively, such education could lead us into a brighter, better 2021 and beyond.

 Let’s take a look.